 - Four faculty including one member from the university library with staggered two- to three-year terms, appointed by the university president, and with nominations submitted by the Eastern Washington University Academic Senate.

 - One student for a one-year term, appointed by the ASEWU.

-- One member of the Academic Deans, appointed by the president, to serve a two-year term; the vice provost responsible for research; the Executive Director of the Office of Grant and Research Development; the Technology Manager (if different from the vice provost responsible for research); and one representative from the Extended Campus.
+- One member of the Academic Deans, appointed by the president, to serve a two-year term; the Provost or designee; the Executive Director of the Office of Grant and Research Development; the Technology Manager (if different from the Provost’s designee); and one representative from Procurement & Contracts.

 - The Technology Manager chairs the committee.